nowhereware/milk/docs/Style.md

 Type_Name_Commands.
 For the platform implementation itself, it is placed alongside the commands and internal types in the `platform/` folder.
 For the platform implementation, the name typically follows the style of `{Type_Name}_{Platform}`, and must implement each procedure defined in `{Type_Name}_Commands`.
 These procedures typically follow the style of `{type_name}_{platform}_{command_name}`.
 For additional procedures that are not defined as a required command, they must be named as `{platform}_{procedure_name}`.

+## Namespacing

+Within the core milk/ folder, any procedures or types that are not platform-specific should ideally be located in the same package as the rest of Milk.
+The reason for this is that we try to avoid the overuse of subpackages as it regularly leads to issues with import recursion.
+Instead, you should name your types and procedures like so:
+- As stated in the #Objects section, any procedures that create, destroy, or run over a type specifically should be prefixed with the objects name, ex. `{type_name}_{proc_name}`
+- Procedures that are designed to be more general, even if they run over a specific type, should be prefixed using a desired "package" name.
+For example, multiple procedures in renderer.odin and command_pool.odin are prefixed using `gfx_` instead of `renderer_` or `command_pool_`, because they're designed to be generally used in the context of the program and not specifically in regards to the Renderer or Command Buffer, respectively.

+Types and procedures within modules in the /mod subfolders generally don't need to follow the second rule, as they're already stored in subpackages and thus already have a namespace specifier.